sakurazz/algorithms-with-illustrations/README.md

 > When you understand something, then you can find the math to express that understanding.
 The math doesn't provide the **understanding**.
 The purpose of computing is **insight**, not numbers.
 The only real valuable thing is **intuition**.
 >
-> --- *Leslie Lamport & Richard Hamming & Albert Einstein*
+> by *Leslie Lamport & Richard Hamming & Albert Einstein*

 ## Features